uzdik-student/assignment-4/README.md

 ## Finite-state machine

-For simplicity, we look at example with only 3 questions.
+To keep things simple, we consider an example with only three questions.
+The underlying logic remains consistent for any number of questions.

 ### FSM diagram